ractivejs/ractivejs.github.io/docs/api.md

 *Example 1*: See the example for [Anchors](#anchors)

+## ractive.compute()

+Creates a new computation.
+This is the API equivalent of the `computed` init or extend option.

+**Syntax**

+- `ractive.compute( keypath, computation )`

+**Arguments**

+- `keypath ( string )`: The keypath at which the computation should be available.
+This may be more than one level deep and may include wildcards.
+- `computation ( string | function | object)`: The computation to be installed at the given keypath.
+    - `string`: The string that will be parsed and turned into a getter function.
+    - `function`: A getter function to be used for the computation.
+    - `object`: An object with a `get` and optionally a `set` to be used for the computation.

+**Returns**

+- `(Promise)`: A `Promise` that resolves with the child instance when any transitions are complete.

+If there are already bits of template or observers that depend on the target keypath, they will be transitioned to the new computed model.

 ## ractive.detach()

 Detaches the instance from the DOM, returning a document fragment.
 You can reinsert it, possibly in a different place, with `ractive.insert()` (note that if you are reinserting it immediately you don't need to detach it first - it will happen automatically).